fungjoanne/READMETemplate/README-Guide.md

 - Stack overflow

 ### About the "Contributing guidelines" section
-Most projects will have a contributing guidelines document separate from the README, but you can provide clear instructions on how users can contribute to the project in your README or a link to your document.
+While most projects will have a separate contributing guidelines document, you can provide clear instructions on how users can contribute to the project in your README.
 A Good Docs contributing guidelines template is available here [LINK TO KAYLA'S TEMPLATE].

 ### About the "Terms of use" section